wombleton/gitlaw-nz/acts/H/Hutt Valley Drainage Act 1967.md

 ##### 81 Offences

-*   Any contributing authority or other person doing anything contrary to the provisions of this Act or of any bylaw made by the Board under the authority of this Act or any other Act, or omitting or failing to perform any duty imposed on it or him by or arising under this Act or under any such bylaw, commits an offence, and, in cases where no other penalty is provided, shall be liable on summary conviction to a fine not exceeding 50 pounds; and whenever such act or omission is of a continuing nature a further offence shall be deemed to have been committed on each day on which it has continued; and whenever power is given by this Act or by any such bylaw to order anything to be done or omitted, an offence shall be deemed to have been committed on each day on which any contributing authority or other person has disobeyed or failed to comply with any such order; and in all cases in which property is damaged, destroyed, or lost, or pecuniary loss is suffered by reason of an offence, the court may add to the fine compensation for any loss which the Board may have sustained:
+*   Any contributing authority or other person doing anything contrary to the provisions of this Act or of any bylaw made by the Board under the authority of this Act or any other Act, or omitting or failing to perform any duty imposed on it or him by or arising under this Act or under any such bylaw, commits an offence, and, in cases where no other penalty is provided, shall be liable on conviction to a fine not exceeding $100; and whenever such act or omission is of a continuing nature a further offence shall be deemed to have been committed on each day on which it has continued; and whenever power is given by this Act or by any such bylaw to order anything to be done or omitted, an offence shall be deemed to have been committed on each day on which any contributing authority or other person has disobeyed or failed to comply with any such order; and in all cases in which property is damaged, destroyed, or lost, or pecuniary loss is suffered by reason of an offence, the court may add to the fine compensation for any loss which the Board may have sustained:

     provided that such compensation shall not, except as to the amount thereof, relieve such contributing authority or other person of any civil liability in respect of its or his act or omission.

+    Section 81: amended, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 82 Governor-General may extend time fixed by Act for exercising powers, etc